 2010: Book III: Fiese Finsterling is released in Germany.

-2012: I am approached by Western Washington University Theater Professor Deb Currier about adapting Demonkeeper into a stage play.
-The name of the adaptation is changed to Monster Keeper.
+2012: Western Washington University Theater Professor Deb Currier approaches me about adapting Demonkeeper into a stage play.
+The name for the adaptation is Monster Keeper.

 2016: Many fans have asked if the full series will be available in the United States, and I can now confidently say, “Yes!”
-The books will be released for eReaders in partnership with Gere Donovan Press this spring.
-Paperback versions will be available via Amazon later this year.
+The books can be found in Paperback or as eBooks on Amazon.